vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Github_AS.md

 ## Step 4.
 Install ConvSym to generate debug symbols

+> [!NOTE]
+>
+> Sonic 1 Disassembly's Lua build system was refactored in July 2023, but still changes every now and then.
+At the time of writing, it was last touched in August 2023.
+If your project is based on the disasembly from an earlier date, code changes may differ for you.
+Try seeing this file's history in Github to track these changes or use the [old guide](Sonic_1_Github_AS_old_2022.md).

 1. Go back to the release page for the recent version of MD Debugger on GitHub: https://github.com/vladikcomper/md-modules/releases/tag/v.2.5

 2. Download the ConvSym utility for your platform: Windows, Linux, FreeBSD or MacOS;